material-components/material-components-ios/contributing/releasing.md

 **Do not use GitHub's big green button to merge the approved pull request.** Release are an exception to our normal squash-and-merge procedure.

+#### Verify CocoaPods podspec and trunk access

+Send our local podspec through the CocoaPods linter:

+    pod lib lint MaterialComponents.podspec --skip-tests --allow-warnings

+CocoaPods publishes a directory of publicly available pods through its **trunk** service.
+Note: Ensure that you can [push the podspec](#publish-to-cocoapods) later by checking for `MaterialComponents` in your list of available `Pods` when you:

+    pod trunk me

+If this fails or MaterialComponents is not listed [register an account and session](https://guides.cocoapods.org/making/getting-setup-with-trunk.html).

 ### Start internal testing

 You can now start the internal release testing process documented at [go/mdc-releasing](http://go/mdc-releasing#requirements).